 The end of 'Communism' (which Anarchist Communists and others call State Capitalism or State Socialism) has meant in the short term the ideological triumph of Western Capitalism with its market economy and individualism.
 The West was able to show that its form of capitalism was undeniably superior and that the original was still much better than the 'Communist' copy.
 It also provided an example to discourage those of us who might wish to change the system.
 But at the same time Capitalism as a whole has lost its mirror image and its certitudes, and is now in constant search of new demons.
 The victory of Capitalism is a hollow one, based on one of the great lies of the 20th century - the belief that the USSR, China, or the countries of Eastern Europe, Cuba, Vietnam or Mozambique etc. were 'socialist' or 'communist' countries and that for this reason alone they represented an enemy and a menace.
-The rush to attempt integration with the West by the USSR and others has only served to confirm what these societies really were - societies of consumption without anything to consume, imperfect dead-end forms of Capitalism with hideous malformations and paralysing dysfunctions.
-Their modes of exploiting the workforce were no longer effective and their mode of domination and administration, dating from the 1930's, was archaic with regard to Western modernity.
-The end of 'Communism' has also meant the collapse of a 'workers' movement linked to this model in the rest of the world, and to the collapse of Leninism and 'historic' Social Democracy, not only in the West, but in the 'under-developed' world as well.
-This process is still in progress.
+The rush to attempt integration with the West by the USSR and others has only served to confirm what these societies really ing structures of attack, defence and support which anticipate the role of the unions and by-pass it.